robinhood-suite/robinhood4/README.rst

 The structure of the project is all done.
 The rest should be easy enough.
 Feel free to contribute!

-One thing that is cruelly missing from the current version of the project is user-defined attributes on fsentries_.
-Without it, rbh-find cannot print the path of fsentries; only their names.
-As annoying as it is, this is **temporary**.

 .. __: find_
 .. _RobinHood library: https://github.com/cea-hpc/robinhood/tree/v4
 .. _fsentries: https://github.com/cea-hpc/robinhood/tree/v4/doc/robinhood.rst#fsentries